 The Medical Thesis was written at the culmination of the Medical degree at Transylvania.
-There are more than 1800 theses in our collection and these were written between 1819 and 1859.
-They are hand written in the approximate equivalent to the modern blue book.
-This collection has the potential to impact scholars’ understanding of medical and regional history.
+Although not all students wrote one, we have more than 1800 theses in our collection written between 1819 and 1859.
+Each one is hand written in the approximate equivalent to the modern blue book.
+This collection has the potential to impact scholars’ understanding of 19th century medical and regional history.

 1780 - Transylvania chartered by the state of Virginia (1780 Charter)